goulvenclech/astropi/docs/src/content/blog/2024/release-0-2-mini-blog/index.md

 For this version, I've tried to add the essentials to the blog archetype to make it functional.

-From now on, blog entries must include `date` and `abstract` fields in their frontmatter.
+From now on, blog entries must include the `date` and `abstract` fields in their frontmatter.
 This information will be displayed on the blog index cards, as well as in the article layout.
-You can already see those change in this article header 😉
+You can already see these changes in this article header 😉

-Additionally, entries now have a `status` field in their frontmatter, which is set to `published` by default.
+Additionally, entries now have a `status` field, set to `published` by default.
 If this field is changed to `draft`, the entry will not be parsed by Astro, hiding it from public view in production.
 However, in development, these draft entries remain accessible through their direct URLs, allowing authors to preview their work before publication.

 I chose not to use a boolean `draft` field because I believe we will soon need additional options.
-For example, a type of draft that appears in the UI during development, or entry to publish after a specific semantic versioning (semver).
+For example, a type of draft that appears in the UI during development, or an entry to publish after a specific semantic versioning (semver).

 ## About the breaking bug